h2oai/h2o-2/h2o-docs/source/datascience/coxph.rst

 :math:`pl(\beta) = \sum_{m=1}^M \big[\sum_{j \in D_m} w_j\mathbf{x}_j^T\beta - (\sum_{j \in D_m} w_j)\log(\sum_{j \in R_m} w_j \exp(\mathbf{x}_j^T\beta))\big]`

+""""

 Cox Proportional Hazards Model Algorithm
 ----------------------------------------

-H\ :sub:`2`\ O uses the Newton-Raphson algorithm to maximize the partial log-likelihood, an iterative procedure defined by the steps:
+H2O uses the Newton-Raphson algorithm to maximize the partial log-likelihood, an iterative procedure defined by the steps:

-0. To add numeric stability to the model fitting calculations, the numeric predictors and offsets are demeaned during the model fitting process.
+To add numeric stability to the model fitting calculations, the numeric predictors and offsets are demeaned during the model fitting process.

 1. Set an initial value, :math:`\beta^{(0)}`, for the coefficient vector and assume an initial log partial likelihood of :math:`- \infty`.
 2. Increment iteration counter, :math:`n`, by 1.